PRODYNA/magnolia-cms-mailchimp-integration/README.md

 - Synchronize lists information
 - Batch import of new email accounts to a list

 All data is originated from Mailchimp, so that makes Mailchimp the single source of truth.
-For this reason the synchronization functionality is used for Campaigns and Lists and the [[#Sync to Mailchimp Status]] is used at the respective content apps.
+For this reason the synchronization functionality is used for Campaigns and Lists and the [Mailchimp Status](#Sync to Mailchimp Status) is used at the respective content apps.

 ## Features